 Entrepreneurship does not have a blueprint you can follow.
 Every entrepreneurial story is unique and inspiring.

 Whether it is a small bribe in a form of a six-pack of beer, or hosting crazy events to promote your donuts, there is no right or wrong way to go when it comes to the entrepreneurial road to success.

-So next time you feel like you have tried all available methods – make up a new one, open a magazine, send a tweet, you never know – it might just work!
+So next time you feel like you have tried all available methods to cut costs, increase cash flow, and finance your startup – make up a new way to keep the doors open, start a magazine, send a tweet, you never know – it might just work!